-Dr. Roger K. McFillin is a Licensed Psychologist in both Pennsylvania and New Jersey and co-founder of the Center for Integrated Behavioral Health & host of the internationally popular podcast “Radically Genuine”.
+Dr. Roger K. McFillin is a Licensed Psychologist and Executive Director of the Center for Integrated Behavioral Health & host of the internationally popular podcast “Radically Genuine”.
 Dr. McFillin has extensive experience and expertise in Cognitive Behavioral Therapies.
-He is Board Certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology and a Diplomate of the renowned academy of Cognitive Therapy in Philadelphia PA.
+He is Board Certified in Behavioral and Cognitive Psychology by the American Board of Professional Psychology and a Diplomate of the Academy of Cognitive Therapy in Philadelphia PA.
 He earned his Doctorate in Clinical Psychology from Philadelphia College of Osteopathic Medicine, where he was the recipient of the Deans Award for Academic Excellence.

 Dr. McFillin background and expertise is in Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for the treatment of post-traumatic stress, eating disorders & mood/anxiety related concerns.
 Dr. McFillin specializes in working with those exposed to traumatic events and who may be experiencing multiple problems (eating, self injury, suicidal thinking, relationship problems and/or substance abuse) & difficulties recovering from and coping with trauma history.
 Dr. McFillin’s areas of academic & clinical interest also reflect the advancement of safe, empirically validated front line treatments for mental health concerns & is outspoken against the prescription drug culture & pseudoscientific beliefs that currently dominates mental health care.
 Deeply committed to understanding all aspects of health influencing our quality of life, Dr. McFillin studies spirituality, nutrition, yoga, and meditation.